UNM-CARC/webinfo/office_hours.md

 - Wednesdays from 10:00 to 11:00am and Thursdays from 4:00 to 5:00pm MT [https://unm.zoom.us/j/4232179831](https://unm.zoom.us/j/4232179831).
 Matthew Fricke, Research Assistant Professor ([mfricke@unm.edu](mailto://mfricke@unm.edu))

-- Mondays from 2:00 to 3:00pm Zoom link TBD[#]
+- Mondays from 2:00 to 3:00pm Zoom link [TBD](#).
 Student Assistants: Maisy Dunlavy & Ryan Scherbarth

 ## Consultation Hours

-- Thursdays from 2:00-3:00pm I will hold consultation hours.
+- Thursdays from 2:00-3:00pm Matthew Fricke will hold consultation hours.
 These are intended to accomodate longer discussions with a single user or group.
 Consulations must be booked in advance by emailing [mfricke@unm.edu](mailto://mfricke@unm.edu).